 A mini tummy tuck is usually performed when the excess skin lies below the navel, therefore it remains in its original position and only one incision is made below the underwear line.
 There may still be some tightening of the abdominal muscles during a mini tummy tuck, but it will not be as extensive as that of a full abdominoplasty.

-The length of the surgery will depend on the amount of skin and tissue being removed and any additional procedures being performed, such as liposuction.
+The length of the surgery will depend on the amount of skin and tissue being removed and any additional procedures being performed.
 A partial abdominoplasty usually takes between 1–2 hours, while a complete abdominoplasty can take between 3–4 hours.

 Many women find it extremely difficult to return to their original body shape after one or more pregnancies, even with proper diet and exercise.
-Some choose to combine a tummy tuck with other procedures such as liposuction, a breast lift, or breast augmentation in a “mummy makeover” to achieve their desired outcome.
+Some choose to combine a tummy tuck with other procedures such as liposuction, breast reduction or breast lift, or breast augmentation in a “mummy makeover” to achieve their desired outcome.

 All of our abdominoplasty procedures take place in an accredited hospital, with appropriately trained support staff and anaesthetist.